SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Experimental Results

 \subsubsection{Feature Aggregation}

-We evaluated the HOLMES feature aggregation against existing methods, including NetVLAD~\cite{arandjelovic2016netvlad}, MAC~\cite{tolias2015particular}, SPoC~\cite{babenko2015aggregating}, GeM~\cite{radenovic2018fine}, and SALAD~\cite{izquierdo2024optimal}.
+We evaluated HOLMES against NetVLAD~\cite{arandjelovic2016netvlad}, MAC~\cite{tolias2015particular}, SPoC~\cite{babenko2015aggregating}, GeM~\cite{radenovic2018fine}, and SALAD~\cite{izquierdo2024optimal}.
 As shown in \tabref{tab:aggregation}, widely used methods like GeM pooling are vulnerable to noisy and sparse radar data.
 Additionally, NetVLAD and SALAD require large descriptor sizes, leading to longer processing times and higher storage demands.
-In contrast, HOLMES-S, with a compact 256-dimensional descriptor, achieves accurate PR performance through its radar-specific feature aggregation design, including ghostbin and adaptive entropy regularization.
-Moreover, HOLMES, with a descriptor size of $256+64=320$ dimensions, further improves performance by employing multi-scale descriptors.
-As a result, HOLMES outperforms other methods, while requiring less storage and generating each multi-scale descriptor in just \unit{13}{ms}.
+In contrast, HOLMES-S, with a compact 256-dimensional descriptor, achieves accurate PR performance through its radar-specific design, including ghostbin and adaptive entropy regularization.
+Moreover, HOLMES, with a descriptor size of $320$ dimensions, further improves performance by employing multi-scale descriptors.
+As a result, HOLMES outperforms other methods, while requiring less storage and generating each descriptor in just \unit{13}{ms}.